kuri65536/GenieExamples/gnome-wiki/GTKSample.md

         var object = new Foo.MyBar ();
         builder.connect_signals (object);
 // ...
 Attention: When using Gtk.Builder's signal auto-connection feature all handlers must have the full signatures of their corresponding signals, including the signal sender as first parameter.
 Otherwise you will get segmentation faults at runtime.
 On Windows you have to add G_MODULE_EXPORT to the callbacks otherwise signal handlers won't be found.
-Use [CCode (cname=&quot;G_MODULE_EXPORT callback_name&quot;)] as a workaround. (cf. Bug 541548) [CCode (cname = &quot;G_MODULE_EXPORT on_button1_clicked&quot;)] public void on_button1_clicked (Button source) {
+Use [CCode (cname="G_MODULE_EXPORT callback_name")] as a workaround. (cf. Bug 541548) [CCode (cname = "G_MODULE_EXPORT on_button1_clicked")] public void on_button1_clicked (Button source) {
-    source.label = &quot;Thank you!&quot;;
+    source.label = "Thank you!";
 }
-[CCode (cname = &quot;G_MODULE_EXPORT on_button2_clicked&quot;)]
+[CCode (cname = "G_MODULE_EXPORT on_button2_clicked")]
 public void on_button2_clicked (Button source) {
-    source.label = &quot;Thanks!&quot;;
+    source.label = "Thanks!";
 }
 Tips and Tricks
 gtkparasite allows you to inspect and modify your application's user interface at runtime.
 It's like Firebug for GTK+.
 Most distributions provide a package for gtkparasite.
-Launch with $&nbsp;GTK_MODULES=gtkparasite&nbsp;appname.
+Launch with $ GTK_MODULES=gtkparasite appname.
 There's documentation and a screencast on the website.
 You can follow GTK+ and friends on Twitter: @gtktoolkit
 TreeView with ListStore
 vala-test:examples/gtk-treeview-liststore.vala using Gtk;
 public class TreeViewSample : Window {
     public TreeViewSample () {
-        this.title = &quot;TreeView Sample&quot;;
+        this.title = "TreeView Sample";
         set_default_size (250, 100);
         var view = new TreeView ();
         setup_treeview (view);